 Cape Cod Pathways periodically organizes Cape Walk, a nine-day event that promotes an end-to-end walking trail along Cape Cod.

-This year’s walk took place on June 2–10, 2012.
+The most recent Cape Walk took place on June 2–10, 2012.
 Each day hikers walked 7–15 miles on trails crossing the Cape, ending with a nine-day total of more than 100 miles.
 The walk started in Provincetown, went through Truro, Wellfleet, Eastham, Brewster, Dennis, Yarmouth, Barnstable, and Sandwich, and ended in Bourne.
 The adventure allowed participants to experience the Cape in a whole new way!
 The 2012 Cape Walk Brochure & Schedule remains on this site to give future walkers a sense of the experience.

 See also our Tips & Resources page!